srid/srid/Software/Linux/NixOS/nixos-woke-invasion/index.md

 - Calls to drop r/NixOS from nixos webpages; samueldr banning individuals from the wiki for political reasons: https://x.com/sridca/status/1793489723882664111
     - https://old.reddit.com/r/NixOS/comments/1cya4k4/rnixos_deleted_from_the_official_wiki/
     - sock-puppets of woke users trying to worsen the drama, e.g.: `https://old.reddit.com/user/Prudent_Confidence14`
-- Jun 4: zimbatm removes Srid from nix-system org (also replying to him on X); Srid is banned from nix-community GitHub org on the same day: https://x.com/sridca/status/1798025800798683161
+- Jun 4: zimbatm removes Srid from nix-system org (also replying to him on X) and blocks him on GitHub; Srid is (coincidentally?) banned from nix-community GitHub org on the same day: https://x.com/sridca/status/1798025800798683161

 :::